chipsalliance/UHDM-integration-tests/README.md

 ## Running tests

-There are three main kinds of test cases:
+These are the main kinds of test cases:
 ### Surelog-UHDM-Verilator flow

 ```